abhiaug87/PersonalDevelopment/PersonalDevelopment/README.md

 Option 3:
 - Restart the machine.
 Open the project, clean the solution & run the tests again.

-NB: Please try Option 1 first.
-If it does not work, then try either Option 2 or Option 3.
+NB: Please try Option 1 or Option 2 first.
+If it does not work, then try either Option 3.

+2. In a rare occasion, if there is a webdriver timeout when test runs are in progress, then clean the solution & rerun the tests again.